Have you ever thought about why some buildings are so well known?

 5. Basilica of Our Lady of Guadalupe

-The Basilica of Our Lady of Guadalupe is a significant Catholic pilgrimage site in Mexico City.
+The Basilica of Our Lady of Guadalupe is a significant Catholic pilgrimage building in Mexico City.
 Dedicated to the Virgin Mary under her title of Our Lady of Guadalupe, it attracts millions of pilgrims annually.

 Its origins trace back to the 16th century when the Virgin Mary is said to have appeared to Juan Diego, leaving her image miraculously imprinted on his cloak, known as the Tilma.